 - Did Adam and Eve leave the Garden willingly?

 * The implication from the text is that they did not leave willingly.
 The verses describe God “driving out” Adam and Eve and then placing a Cherubim to guard the way to the Tree of Life.
 I describe this more in Part 19.

 As mentioned at the top, I reserve the right to amend, change, delete, correct, or add to this post.
 I hope anyone who reads this finds it to be as interesting as I do.
-For convenience, I will like the first 19 parts of this read-through and study here below.
+For convenience, I will list the first 19 parts of this read-through and study below.